Accessible Event Watcher

 - Select the Exclude radio button to display only the events raised from objects other than the specified windows.

-- Select the Include radio button and specify one or more window handles to display only events raised from those windows.
+- Select the Include only radio button and specify one or more window handles to display only events raised from those windows.

 - Check the and Descendants check box to include events raised by the descendants of the specified windows.